DigitalShoestringSolutions/HumidityMonitoring/README.md

 - Edit the config file to set machine name `nano UserConfig/Sensing/main.py`
 - Check the recipe contains the Service Modules you desire `nano recipe.txt`
 - Assemble the Service Modules `ServiceModules/Asssembly/get_service_modules.sh`
+- Restart to apply the settings to the downloaded Service Modules

 ### Build & Run
 - Build the docker containers `docker compose build`